 The Nephrology Nursing Certification Commission® (NNCC®), formerly the Nephrology Nursing Certification Board (NNCB), was established in 1987 to develop and implement certification examinations for nephrology nursing.

 - The NNCC is separately incorporated, and an independent organization that collaborates with the Center for Nursing Education and Testing (C-NET) in test development, test administration, and test evaluation.

-- The NNCC also works collaboratively with the American Nephrology Nurses’ Association (ANNA) to promote, advertise and offer the certification examinations and to recognize certified individuals.
-All of the certification examinations are endorsed by ANNA.
+- The NNCC also works collaboratively with professional nephrology organizations to promote, advertise and offer the certification examinations and to recognize certified individuals.

-- The NNCC is composed of 9 Commissioners, registered nurses with current experience and expertise in nephrology nursing, and one public member.
+- The NNCC is composed of nine Commissioners: eight with current experience and expertise in nephrology nursing and one public member.
 Officers of the NNCC include the President, President-Elect, Secretary and Treasurer.

-- The NNCC staff includes an Executive Director, Certification Services Manager, and an Administrative Assistant.
+- The NNCC staff includes an Executive Director, Director of Certification Services, Certification Specialists, and an Administrative Assistant.
 The management firm is Anthony J. Jannetti, Inc. in Pitman, New Jersey.

 - It is the goal of NNCC to promote the highest standards of nephrology nursing practice through the development, implementation, coordination and evaluation of all aspects of the certification and re-certification processes.

 - The Commission recognizes the value of education, administration, research, and clinical practice in fostering personal and professional growth and currently provides six examinations to validate clinical performance -